ldstep/ldstephensnet/content/notes.md

 ---

+June 30, 2025, at 9:37:26 AM

+This morning I'm playing around with Stage Manager in iPadOS 26.
+I'm setting up a writing stage with Drafts, Yoink, ChatGPT, and Safari.

+When I'm on my iPad I'll write in Drafts, use ChatGPT to proofread, do my research in Safari, and keep track of clipboard history with Yoink.

+---

 June 29, 2025, at 10:16:26 AM

 > While the iPad now gets much closer to the usability of a Mac, the Mac still wins out for a number of reasons: